 Traditional phone companies don't exactly make it easy to reduce that monthly expense, with a lot of fine print (ahem AutoPay ahem), and promotional discounts that look great at first glance, but require a longer commitment (3-6 month payment up front) to get.
-The good news is that that there affordable phone plans out there that can still keep you connected with all the things that matter, but without the hefty phone bill.
+The good news is that that there are affordable phone plans out there that can still keep you connected with all the things that matter, but without the hefty phone bill.

-Category | Plan | Provider | Starting Price | Data ( Plan Details) |
+Category | Plan | Provider | Price | Data ( Plan Details) | |

-Best Overall Cheap Plan | Free Essential Data | TextNow | $0/month |
+Cheapest Phone Plan | Free Essential Data |

 |

-Best for Unlimited Data | Visible Unlimited Data Plan | Visible | $25/month | Unlimited – includes mobile hotspot |
+Cheapest Unlimited Data Plan | Visible Unlimited Data Plan |

 |